 Supernatural is arguably heading this way.
 Since the showrunner changed at the end of Season 5, fans in general have become increasingly less happy with the course the show is taking, feeling that the current showrunner has abolished most of the important plot threads and as of Season 7 secondary characters that were popular with the fandom and arguably a large part of the show's success in previous seasons, and is now relying purely on a series of one-shot guest stars to maintain viewers.
 In addition to the showrunner's apparent insistence on writing out well-loved characters in favour of poorly receivedsuspiciously similar substitutes, this approach has not worked as intended.

-In the previous incarnation of the series, Seventh Doctor Sylvester McCoy's tenure was marked by the Lungbarrow Plot (aka the Cartmel Masterplan), a multi-season story arc designed to reset the continuity of the series and re-establish the mystery of the title character.
+In the original incarnation of the series, Seventh Doctor Sylvester McCoy's tenure was marked by the Lungbarrow Plot (aka the Cartmel Masterplan), a multi-season story arc designed to reset the continuity of the series and re-establish the mystery of the title character.
 This really was written in advance, and the payoff for the audience really was there...until Executive Meddling led to the show being cancelled early.
-The seeds which began to be sown in Season 25 continued to grow in the subsequent New Adventures novels (leading to a wonderful climax in, appropriately, Lungbarrow)...but never addressed in the new series thus far.
+The seeds which began to be sown in Season 25 continued to grow in the subsequent New Adventures novels (leading to a wonderful climax in, appropriately, Lungbarrow)...but never addressed in the 2005 revival thus far.

 Lampshaded in the expanded universe of Castle, believe it or not.
 On the Richard Castle website, Castle wrote an article about what he called a Ponzi Plot.
 He explained that if you don't eventually resolve it, you lose your viewers.